voltbonn/.github/profile/README.md

 ## Hi there 👋

-This is the a repository of Volt Europa.
-The the Pan-European Political Movement.
+This is code from Volt Europa.
+The Pan-European Political Movement.

 <!--